szweibel/workshops/newest_python.md

     ```bash
     pip install requests
     ```
-4.  **Matplotlib & Seaborn:** Two powerful libraries for data visualization.
+4.  **Matplotlib & Seaborn:** Two libraries for data visualization.
 Matplotlib is the foundational library, and Seaborn is built on top of it to make creating beautiful, statistically-informed plots much easier.
 We install them together.
     ```bash
     pip install matplotlib seaborn
     ```